 How do you get rid of the bed bugs in your car?

 There are a few methods which you can use to deal with a bed bug infestation:

 First, remove all the rugs, loose carpeting, and seat covers if you have them, and wash them.
 Then, dry them in a dryer.
 The washing, plus the heat from the dryer, is sure to kill the bed bugs, and any of the eggs attached to the upholstery.
 Lastly, before returning everything to the car, you should do a thorough vacuuming of the car seats and the floor- especially under the seats.

-If you can’t get your hands on the diatomaceous earth, and need a quick and convenient fix, then insecticide should do the job.
+If you need a quick and convenient fix, then insecticide should do the job.
 However, it’s not a particularly nice chemical to have to spray in your car- it usually smells horrible, and it can be toxic to other animals.
 That and as bed bugs are evolving it has been shown that chemical treatments are not effective as heat treatments.

 Hire professional exterminators.